bernadette-eu/bernadette-eu.github.io/workshop.md

 ## About

-The workshop will take place in Athens, Greece, on 5 May 2023.
+The workshop will take place on 5 May 2023 at the Department of Statistics, Athens University of Economics and Business, Athens, Greece.
 The primary aim of this workshop is to facilitate a discussion of current research topics related to the Statistical modeling of epidemic outbreaks.
-It is aimed at Public Health policy makers, Epidemiologists, Statisticians, Data Scientists and students.
+It is aimed at Public Health policy makers, Epidemiologists, Statisticians and Data Scientists, as well as students working in these areas.

-## Topics Included

-1. Epidemic Modeling and Surveillance

-2. Statistical Methods for Epidemiology

-3. COVID-19 Analytics

 ## Speakers